teaghan/AI-Enhanced-Education/md_files/Activity_3.md

 As the experts in student learning, **teachers are best positioned to build AI tools** that meet the needs of both students and educators.

-This activity offers you the chance to create a custom AI tutor, demonstrating how teacher-built AI b.
+This activity gives you the opportunity to create a custom AI tutor, showing how teacher-built AI can be tailored to serve your students in the way that best fits their needs.

 ---